 It’s unknown how much ESPN pays the former slugger to sit in the booth, but he must be paid pretty well by company standards.
 In April 2020, ESPN reportedly asked its 100 highest-paid employees to take a pay cut during the coronavirus pandemic and COVID-19 outbreak.
 A-Rod was named as one of them.

 Before Rodriguez and Jennifer Lopez were an item, he was married to Cynthia Scurtis, whom he met in a Miami gym in the early 2000s.
 They had two kids together — Natasha Alexander and Ella Alexander — but split up in 2008.

 A-Rod and J-Lo began dating in 2017 and thus the J-Rod nickname was born.
-He proposed to her with an impressive $5 million engagement ring (seriously, how many carats is that thing?) in March of 2019 and has showered her with other extravagant gifts.
+He proposed to the Hollywood and music star with an impressive $5 million engagement ring (seriously, how many carats is that thing?) in March of 2019 and has showered her with other extravagant gifts.

 According to Money.com, their combined net worth could approach $1 billion soon considering Lopez’s current net worth is about $400 million.
 J-Lo’s net worth total is actually slightly higher than Rodriguez’s estimated net worth.

 From Los Angeles to New York City, it’s clear this is one of the most high-profile couples in the country.
-The two have even been rumored in 2020 to attempting to buy the New York Mets.
+The two were rumored in attempting to buy the New York Mets in 2020.

 What is Alex Rodriguez’s Net Worth?

 Considering all his different sources of income, Rodriguez has racked up the dollars since coming out of a high school as a highly touted prospect.